 Battery storage installed during 2021 can receive up to 26 percent, resulting in savings between $1,300 and $2,600.
 These savings make adding solar storage an investment worth considering.
 Individuals with small businesses run from their home office can benefit even more by combining the ITC with the MACRS.

 How to Take Advantage of the Energy Storage Investment Tax Credit

 To get the ITC, the individual needs to own the system, meaning the customer either pays in cash or starts a payment program.
 Leased systems do not offer any tax benefit to the homeowner.
 Instead, these benefits go to the solar company that owns the solar array.

 After the solar array and storage go in, customers need to make sure they file for their tax credit.
-The year following their install, go through our ITC step-by-step guide to start the process.
+In the year following your install, you can go through our ITC step-by-step guide to start the process.

 <div style="text-align:center;"><a class="cta_button" href="https://gosolargroup.com/battery-backup-levels/">Discover the Battery Backup Options we Have to Offer</a></div>